Spanish Armada: England and the Netherlands

 Even though the Spanish Armada had failed to invade England it had demonstrated its feasibility and shown that the British Isles overall were vulnerable to attack.

 The day after her Tilbury speech, Elizabeth ordered the army disbanded, the camp at Tilbury dissolved five days later, then discharged the navy, sending them home without pay.
 All the while, the costs of this defensive effort were mounting – the total was nearly £400,000 – and measures were put in motion to mitigate it.
 Typhus, scurvy and dysentery swept through the crews and many died of disease and starvation after landing at Margate.
 For instance, of the 's crew of 500, more than 200 had died and the had just one living from the crew that it had sailed with.
-Howard wrote to Lod Burghley, Elizabeth's Lord High Treasurer, "it would grieve any man's heart to see them that have served so valiantly die so miserably".
+Howard wrote to Lord Burghley, Elizabeth's Lord High Treasurer, "it would grieve any man's heart to see them that have served so valiantly die so miserably".
 Hawkins also weighed in and accused Burghley "that by death, by discharging of sick men, and such like, that there may be spared something in the general pay".
 The men had to rely on the charity of their officers, and Howard set an example by doing what he could out of his own purse to help the sailors.
 Nevertheless, upwards of 3,000 perished.
 As a result, the Chatham Chest was set up, its purpose to help pay pensions to disabled seamen.

-It took some time for the scale of the victory to be realized as news began to filter through by the end of August and beginning of September.
+It took some time for the scale of the victory to be realised as news began to filter through by the end of August and beginning of September.
 As a result, a number of thanksgiving services were held at cathedrals and churches throughout England.
 At St Paul's Cathedral in London a series of thanksgiving services took place, the first on 30 August where a sermon was preached, followed by another on 18 September.
 As news of the full scale of the disaster came through, and also news of England's victory against Parma at Bergen-op-Zoom, a bigger national service of thanksgiving took place on 29 November.
 A second and final thanksgiving took place five days later which saw a royal procession of the Queen in a chariot through the streets of London.
 Twelve Spanish standards and other trophies which had been captured from the ships of the armada decorated the choir of St Paul during the huge service.